linitix/autoingesttool/README.md

 * Choose where all files will be created.
 * Downloading cancelled if archive already exists.
 * Extraction cancelled if text file already exists.
+* Promise support for sales and financial reports download

 ## Installation